21 books every man should read at least once

 But that said, there are some books that I’ve recommended time and time again to men in particular, including both fond readers and people who usually don’t like reading.

-Below, I’ve shared my list of books that I think every man should read in their lifetime (or just any person), and I’d wholeheartedly recommend all of them.
+Below, I’ve shared my list of books that I think every man should read in their lifetime, and I’d wholeheartedly recommend all of them.

 The books come together to form a well-rounded reading list that I think any reader would benefit from.